awsdocs/aws-cloudtrail-user-guide/doc_source/send-cloudtrail-events-to-cloudwatch-logs.md

 ## Limitation<a name="send-cloudtrail-events-to-cloudwatch-logs-limitations"></a>

-CloudWatch Logs and CloudWatch Events each [allow a maximum event size of 256 KB](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html)\.
+CloudWatch Logs and EventBridge each [allow a maximum event size of 256 KB](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html)\.
 Although most service events have a maximum size of 256 KB, some services still have events that are larger\.
-CloudTrail does not send these events to CloudWatch Logs or CloudWatch Events\.
+CloudTrail does not send these events to CloudWatch Logs or EventBridge\.

 Starting with CloudTrail event version 1\.05, events have a maximum size of 256 KB\.
-This is to help prevent exploitation by malicious actors, and allow events to be consumed by other AWS services, such as CloudWatch Logs and CloudWatch Events\.
+This is to help prevent exploitation by malicious actors, and allow events to be consumed by other AWS services, such as CloudWatch Logs and EventBridge\.